STAKXX002/Landing_ArUco/README.md

 All rights reserved.

 This project is private and not licensed for copying, modification, or redistribution.
-You may view the source code with permission, but you cannot use it in any form without explicit authorization from the author.
+You cannot use it in any form without explicit authorization from the author.